habibieamrullah/HTML5-Crossword-Puzzle-Game/README.md

  Just change the word list in ttss.js file.
 You can randomize words to play with, toggle to show or hide correct answers, and more.

  Watch the demo video here: https://www.youtube.com/watch?v=W6eiVQd_W08

+ Original crossword libary used in this project is here: https://github.com/dwmkerr/crosswords-js